Prignano Cilento

 Prignano Cilento is a town and comune in the province of Salerno in the Campania region of south-western Italy.
-As of 2017 its population was of 1,035.
+As of 2017 its population was 1,035.

 Geography

 Location

-Prignano is located in northern Cilento and borders with the municipalities of Agropoli (10 km west), Cicerale, Ogliastro Cilento (4 km north), Perito, Rutino and Torchiara.
-In the eastern edge of its territory is located the Alento River dam and reservoir, shared with Perito and Cicerale municipal territories.
+Prignano is located in northern Cilento and borders the municipalities of Agropoli (10 km west), Cicerale, Ogliastro Cilento (4 km north), Perito, Rutino and Torchiara.
+In the eastern edge of its territory are the Alento River dam and reservoir, shared with Perito and Cicerale municipal territories.

 Frazioni

 It counts the hamlets of (frazioni) Melito and San Giuliano; and the rural localities of Acquabona, Alento, Selva and Serre.
-Until the end of the 16th century, it existed another hamlet named Poglisi (or Puglisi).
+Until the end of the 16th century, there was another hamlet named Poglisi (or Puglisi).